-The status of northern bottlenose whales relative to OSP in U.S. Atlantic EEZ is unknown; however, a depletion in Canadian waters in the 1970's may have impacted U.S. distribution and may be relevant to current status in U.S. waters.
-The species is not listed as threatened or endangered under the Endangered Species Act.
+The status of northern bottlenose whales relative to OSP in U.S. Atlantic EEZ is unknown; however, the depletion in Canadian waters in the 1970s may have impacted U.S. distribution and may be relevant to current status in U.S. waters.
+The Canadian Scotian Shelf population was designated by Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as of Special Concern.
+Its status was uplisted to Endangered in November 2002, based on its small population estimate and the potential threat posed by oil and gas development in and around the population's prime habitat.
+This population was legally listed under the Species at Risk Act in 2006 (COSEWIC 2002; DFO 2007).
+This species is not listed as threatened or endangered under the U.S. Endangered Species Act.
 There are insufficient data to determine population trends for this species.
 The total level of U.S. fishery-caused mortality and serious injury is unknown.
 Because this stock has a marginal occurrence in U.S. waters and there are no documented takes in U.S. waters, this stock has been designated as not strategic.